danialkeimasi/lisp-concepts-in-programming-languages-mitchell/README.md

 - On Mac: `brew install clisp`
 - On Windows: [Download](https://sourceforge.net/projects/clisp/)

-# Source Codes

-You can see this source codes in the [codes directory](./codes).

 # Internal Representation
 > Lisp lists are represented internally using a tree-like structure of nodes.
 Each node has two pointers, a left pointer and a right pointer.
 The left pointer points to a list element (which can be either an atom or another list) and the right pointer points to the remainder of the list.

 ![internal representation of lisp](lisp.png)

 # Cheat Sheet
-First of all what is form in lisp?
+Form in Lisp:
 > A Lisp object that is intended to be evaluated is called a form (or an expression).

-you can execute functions in lisp using this syntax:
+You can execute functions in lisp using this syntax:
 ```lisp
 (function_name_or_operator arg1 arg2 ...)
 ```